Want to read this article later?

 Research the profession and what the different roles within it involve.
-For example, do you understand what the different types of solicitor do – family, criminal, commercial – or what a barrister or a legal executive does?
+For example, do you understand what the different types of solicitor do – eg, family, criminal or commercial – or what a barrister or legal executive does?
 Look at your own skillset and aspirations.
-There’s no right or wrong; it’s your career and you'll make better choices the more informed you are
+There’s no right or wrong; it’s your career and you'll make better choices the more informed you are.

 On a practical basis, try to get some legal work experience or do some pro bono work as a way of learning more.
 I often get asked if experience outside the legal sector is also valuable, and the answer is yes, absolutely!
 We are looking for transferable skills, so think about how your experiences can translate to a career as a lawyer.
-We are looking for people with drive, motivation, passion for the career and who are personable and work well in a team.
+We are looking for people with drive, motivation and a passion for the career, and who are personable and work well in a team.